Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

+1. You can set standalone font family for the headings by editing the `Custom Heading Font` in the settings page to improve the personality style of your notes.
-1. You can enable the heading's border through the settings page for the headings you always use with a border.
+1. You can enable the heading's border through the settings page for the headings you often use with a border.
-2. You can add `---` behind the heading manually for which you want to add a border flexibly.
+2. You can add `---` or `***` at the next line to the heading manually for the heading which you didn't enable the border in settings.
-3. The heading's reference will appear right before each heading when you enable it.
+3. The heading's reference will appear right before each heading when you enable it.(Render Viewer Only)
-4. If the H1 twill pattern style is enabled, it's required to use HTML `span` for the emoji to avoid the styles affecting it.
+4. If the H1 twill pattern style is enabled, it's required to use HTML `span` for wrapping the emoji to avoid the styles affecting it.
 (H1 only)

 ![Screenshot 2022-09-25 203245](https://user-images.githubusercontent.com/110529913/192143564-00ae82a5-55ac-4c87-abec-5baa9bbc1f0b.png)
 ![Screenshot 2022-09-25 203723](https://user-images.githubusercontent.com/110529913/192143773-76b71e07-7310-44b2-a34e-1022f4d02ff6.png)